 - Review your pending claims to see the status of all your claims.

 Note: We also send you an email update each time a claim status updates.
 Read more about tracking claims in the article: The different phases of an insurance claim.

 5. Review Automated Accounting / Add Insurance Payments

 If you are not yet receiving payment reports, you can manually add insurance payments in SimplePractice, using the EOB that you have received in the mail.

 Once your payment reports have accepted, they will completely automate the bookkeeping for claims with this payer.
 We take information from the payment reports and automatically record the insurance payment in your account and apply the correct reimbursement amounts to each session.

-To receive payment reports, be sure to enroll by going to My Account > Settings > Insurance Providers > Enrollments.
+Tip: To receive payment reports: Go to My Account > Settings > Insurance Providers > Enrollments.

 That's it!
 Dealing with insurance companies just got a little bit easier.
 Let us know how we can help you as you get started!

 Q. Please clarify what you mean by client relationship to insured.
 My client is insured through her husband, but where do I indicate this?

 A. Client relationship to insured refers to the client's relationship to the insured person stated from the client's point of view.
 Therefore, if the client and the insured are the same, it would be Self.
 If the client is the insured's child, it would be Child.
 Or, as in your situation, if the client and the insured are married, it would be Spouse.